Finding Your Worth? Try Embracing It.

 Happy Monday, lovelies!
 How are you?
 How was your weekend?
 It was cold and rainy here.
 Having grown up in the Midwest where winters are fairly gray, a few Colorado gray days here and there don't bother me.
-We did turn on the heat and fuss a bit about the house being drafty.
-Does that make us old?

 As I look back on the first 30 years of my life, it's interesting to see how much of it was filled with low self-worth and self-esteem.
 It was not unusual for me to put myself down, doubt my abilities, and not put myself out there because I didn't think I was good enough.